uchicago-cs/chiventure/docs/wdl.md

       direction: `<CARDINAL DIRECTION>` which states the direction that connection is in.
 Only six directions are available for use in the game: north, east, south, west, up, down.

-      through: `<ITEM ID>` if applicable, the item that the player must go through to go in that direction

-      conditions:

-      - id: `<STRING_ITEM>` which is an identification name that is unique to the item

-        state: `<STRING_ADJ>` which is the descriptor for the state of the item

-        value: `<VAL>` which is the value of the state of the item upon initializaition of the game

     ###### NOTE: a valid connection has to have an ID that exists.